Description

 Sheba, Dedan and Tarshish (v10-13)

 Verses 10 to 12 describe the day when Antichrist will come up with an evil plan to invade and plunder Israel.
-At this planning stage, verse 13 portrays Sheba (Yemen), Dedan (located in Saudi Arabia) and Tarshish (an unidentified seafaring nation) questioning Antichrist's plan and intentions.
+At this planning stage, verse 13 portrays Sheba (Yemen), Dedan (located in Saudi Arabia) and Tarshish (an unidentified Mediterranean seafaring nation) questioning Antichrist's plan and intentions.
 Ezekiel does not tell us whether they will join his invasion force.
-Because Iran is one of Antichrist's allies, I suspect he will exclude Saudi Arabia, and that all three of these nations will be outside observers rather than participants.
+Because Iran is one of Antichrist's allies, I suspect he will exclude Saudi Arabia, and that all three of these nations will be outside observers rather than direct participants.

 God's plan